bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 };
 ```

-Now this is just to showcase a possible use case and might be better placed elsewhere.
+Now this is just to showcase a possible use case and could be better placed elsewhere.
 Here's how that could look in Azure Portal:

 ![A funnel in Application Insights](/assets/image.png "A funnel in Application Insights")

-Primitive and gets the point across.
-Here we've create a funnel using two events - it let's us and track events in sequence, measuring the changes between each step.
+Primitive, but gets the point across.
+Here we've create a funnel using two events - it lets us track events in sequence, measuring the changes between each step.
 For instance, in a multi-step onboarding process, this proves very useful for investigating where most users fall off.

-Getting back to our event tracking, there’s also these tracking methods:
+Getting back to our event tracking, we also have these tracking methods:

 ```javascript
 const trackException () => {